JOSHMT0744/L4Project/README.md

 -- Contains the RPL for the gateway after the update of each individual mote

 - `RPLSatProb.txt`
--- Probability that Reduction of packet loss has been satisfied (calculated by adding the belief states that match up to RPL = True)
+-- Probability that the Reduction of Packet Loss has been satisfied (calculated by adding the belief states that match up to RPL = True)

 - `RPLSattimestep.txt`
 -- Gateway QoS values at the end of updating every mote